shaharYadin/CDM/README.md

 ### Running the Code

-All operations (training, sampling, and likelihood evaluation) can be run using on of the following commands:
+All operations (training, sampling, and likelihood evaluation) can be run using one of the following commands:

 1. python main.py
 2. accelerate launch main.py